Alerts

 | Effective | Ends | Expires |

-* WHERE...Washington DC, and portions of central, northeast,
+* WHERE...Portions of north central, northeast, and southern

 |